Simple-Web-Project/SimplyNews-Gemini/README.md

 We have warned you.

 # CONTACT
-Contact us on our IRC channel: #simple-web on freenode
+Contact us on our IRC channel: #simple-web on irc.libera.chat